LewisWatson/carshare-ninja-pitch/PITCHME.md

 #VSLIDE

+## API

+- Majority of REST endpoints implemented
+- Integrates with MongoDB
+- Docker image
+- Able to verify Firebase JWT Tokens
+- TODO <!-- .element: class="fragment" data-fragment-index="1" -->
+  - Currently restricting access based on JWT
+  - Need to figure out where to host it

+#VSLIDE

 ## Front End

 - Implemented some of the key screens
-  - Still need to implement the full set
 - Firebase anonymous authentication.
-  - More providers to come
   - JWT included in every API call
 - PWA features mostly implemented, still need to tackle offline first
 - Hosted on Firebase.
 - HTTPS certificate provided by LetsEncrypt

-#VSLIDE

-## API

-- Supports most required actions
-- Integrates with MongoDB
-- Docker image available on dockerhub
-- Able to verify Firebase JWT Tokens
-- Currently restricting access based on JWT
-- Need to figure out where to host it
+- TODO <!-- .element: class="fragment" data-fragment-index="1" -->
+  - Still need to implement the full set of screens
+  - Add more authentication providers

 #HSLIDE